 The set down at welded intersections shall be approximately 10%.
 The welding procedure shall be sufficient to develop at least 100 MPa tension in either wire when tested in weld shear under a similar procedure to that set down in Appendix B of AS 13 04 -1984 Welded Wire Reinforcing Fabric for Concrete.

-The welded wire front shall be chromium plated in accordance with AS 1192-1982 Electroplated Coatings - Nickel & Chromium and shall meet the following requirements.
+The welded wire front shall be powder coated and shall meet the following requirements.